wso2/samples-is/user-migration-samples/asgardeo/external-authentication-service/README.md

 > [!NOTE]
 > - This guide provides a sample authentication service which satisfies only the basic functional requirement.
+> - In this example, authentication results are stored in an in-memory map and hence supports only single-replica deployments.
+This is not recommended for production use.
+You need to replace this with a high available implementation that suits your requirement (i.e. DB or cache service).

 > [!WARNING]
 > - We recommend adding necessary logs for audit purposes when developing the REST service.
 However be cautious on the information you log, especially DO NOT log any sensitive information including PII.